bbauska/UofM-Intro-CSS3/README.md

 <!--~~~~~~~ 315. transitions - when 1 element transition from 1 state to another (166) ~~~~~~~~~-->
 <p align="center">
   <img src="./images/image315.webp"
+  title="Transitions - When 1 element transitions from 1 state to another"
   alt="Transitions - When 1 element transitions from 1 state to another."
   style="border: 2px solid #000000; width:40%;" />
 </p>